 There is an angling centre in Banagher which can help you with fishing gear and local fishing tips.
 You can walk to the popular Banagher Town Stretch which has space for about 18 anglers.
 Here you can catch bream, roach, pike and some hybrids.

 As you’d expect from a town with a large marina, there is plenty of boats for hire.
 In fact, Carrickcraft has its second Marina Base right here in Banagher.
 Take your pick from our extensive fleet, don’t worry, we’ll help you choose the right boat for you, and then hit the water for an adventure.
-Banagher is a great starting point for cruising Lough Derg or the River Shannon or even the River Suck.
+Banagher is a great starting point for cruising the River Shannon, Lough Derg or even the River Suck.
 There are plenty of routes from which to choose.

 Flynn’s Bar and Restaurant